Dropdown

 const dropdownEl = document.querySelector('.c-dropdown')

-const dropdown = new Drag(dropdownEl)
+const dropdown = new Dropdown(dropdownEl)

 dropdownEl.addEventListener('c.dropdown.init', (e) => {

-console.log(e.detail)// drag object
+console.log(e.detail)// dropdown object

 })c.dropdown.init: On component initc.dropdown.destroy: On component destroyc.dropdown.opened: On dropdown openc.dropdown.closed: On dropdown close